Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 ---

 ## Purpose
-Website accessibility is a design concept for assisting computer users with physical impairments to fully and completely use a website's services.
+Website accessibility is a design concept for permitting computer users with physical limitations to use and enjoy a website's entire services.
+Often, web accessibility is associated with disability, but disability does not have to be understood to be a strictly chronic state (e.g. blindness).
+Accessibility also helps people with a conditional disabilities, such as those recovering from surgery.
+And the needs do not have to be medically related.
+Someone accessing a website under direct sunlight (which washes out the device's display), or maybe someone is using a lab terminal that happens to have a malfunctioning mouse also benefit from web accessibility.
+And finally, even users who have no limitations can also benefit as keyboard navigation can be much faster than mouse navigation.

-While not an exhaustive list, those with physical impairments could include vision impairments — such as color blindness or low vision, and motor impairments that prevent the use of a mouse.
+## What is "VPAT"?

 At times, you may come across the phrase "Voluntary Product Accessibility Template" or "VPAT".
 For the purposes of Submitty development, VPAT refers to